 Simple febrile seizures don’t cause brain damage or affect your child’s ability to learn.
 It’s not the same thing as epilepsy.
 That’s when a child has two or more seizures without a fever.
 Having febrile seizures only slightly raises your child’s chances of eventually getting epilepsy.

-Your child should have normal development and learning after a febrile seizure.
+Your child should have normal development and learning after a simple febrile seizure.
 A simple febrile seizure should not cause any long-term consequences.